Are Mechanics at Risk from Asbestos Exposure?

 By the 1990s, due to health concerns surrounding exposure to asbestos, American automobile manufacturers reduced or abandoned their use of parts containing the mineral.
 Unfortunately, things have been slower to change in the aftermarket industry.
 The Baltimore Sun reported that even after abandonment by U.S. manufacturers, in the decade through 2006, there was an 83 percent increase in the importation from other countries of brakes containing asbestos.

 Such brakes could be purchased by anyone from the corner mechanic to the backyard DIY person.
 A 2017 Freedonia Group article noted at that time that cheap brake pads from China and India were still more likely to contain asbestos.
 Since that time, some states, as well as industry trade groups, have taken steps to adopt standards better, limiting exposure to asbestos.

 The problem is that many parts containing asbestos still exist for sale and are in many cars on the road.
 Mechanics who work on these parts can be exposed to asbestos.

 The Dangers of Asbestos

 Unfortunately, mechanics who work around parts containing asbestos can be exposed to these dangerous airborne particles.
-For example, when a mechanic (or other person) removes a clutch cover, a brake disc or drum, or even the wheel from a motor vehicle, brake dust or clutch dust is often visible.
-If the vehicle had parts with asbestos, the dust can include asbestos fibers.
+For example, when a mechanic (or another person) removes a clutch cover, a brake disc or drum, or even the wheel from a motor vehicle, brake dust or clutch dust is often visible.
+If the vehicle had parts with asbestos, the dust could include asbestos fibers.

 In the past, mechanics were not always educated on the dangers of asbestos, how to limit activities that disturbed it, and how to keep from inhaling it.
 For current mechanics, we have provided a link to the EPA’s list of best practices for preventing asbestos exposure among brake and clutch repair workers.